 There are two Core ICS Courses (detailed below), which are required for all students in the program.

-Students are expected to complete ICS 195—Comparative Approaches to Global Issues in the fall or spring term of their first or second year.
+Students are expected to complete ICS 195—Critical Approaches to Global Issues in the fall or spring term of their first or second year.
 This course is also a prerequisite for the other core course, ICS 489S—Capstone Seminar in Global Studies.
 ICS Majors are required to take ICS 489S in their senior year.

 The course, limited to 49 students per session, uses interdisciplinary and disciplinary approaches to introduce students to critical transnational studies.